chung-leong/react-seq/examples/transition/README.md

 The code is essentially identical to the section above.
 A transition will actually happen this time.

 If you hit the browser's back button, `await eventual.bravo` will throw with a `RouteChangePending` error.
-This lands in the catch block, which tells the router to proceed with the change. `route.screen` becomes `undefined` again and matches the first `if` clause.
+This lands in the catch block, which tells the router to proceed with the change. `route.screen` becomes `undefined` and matches the first `if` clause once again.

 If you click the button on the page instead, the promise is fulfilled and `route.screen` is set to "bravo".
 We end up in the [next clause](./src/main.js#L26):